 The Pennsylvania State University | Abington, Pennsylvania

-We performed four studies which developed programs and conceptual designs for all of the major spaces on campus, comprehensively addressing academic, student life, and athletic needs.
-The Academic study centered on the design of a new Academic Building, allowing various departments to be better grouped and supported, while creating spaces new to the campus such as a Gallery and Innovation Lab.
-A pair of studies focused on student life design a new Student Union and repurposing the existing Student Center.
-The new building provided a variety of performance and event spaces, a larger dining hall, and the ability to relocate student support offices from a variety of locations scattered about campus, while the renovated center housed the student social, club, and recreation spaces needed by the student body.
-The fourth study reconfigured the outdated athletic building to provide the facilities, lockers rooms, and meeting spaces to better support today’s student and athlete.
-The size, scale, and materiality of both new buildings were carefully considered in terms of the campus context as well as that of the surrounding residential neighborhood.
+The Academic study centered on the design of a new Academic Building, allowing various departments to be better grouped and supported while creating spaces for a new gallery and Innovation Lab.
+A pair of studies then focused on student life, which determined to construct a new Student Union and repurpose the existing one.
+The new building would provide a variety of performance and event spaces, a larger dining hall, and the ability to consolidate student support services from a variety of scattered locations.
+The renovated center would house the student social, club, and recreation spaces.
+The fourth study reconfigured the outdated athletic building to provide the facilities, locker rooms, and meeting spaces to better support today’s student athlete.
+Altogether, the size, scale, and materiality of both new buildings were carefully considered in terms of the campus context and surrounding neighborhood.

 Budget: $56 million (estimated)